ArshaanB/google-search-engine-battle/README.md

 Other Technologies Used: TypeScript, JavaScript.

-The live website is (http://searchenginebattle-env.uiqyfqqem2.us-east-2.elasticbeanstalk.com/).
+## How can I try it?

+The website is no longer live, so you will have to clone the repo and run it locally.
+You may have issues running it since it was built on old versions of all software being used (e.g. Angular, Node.js etc.)

 Take a swing at the game and let me know how you like it!